San Marcos GrowersSan Marcos Growers

 Winter Hardiness: 20-25° F

-Acacia stenophylla (Shoe-String Acacia) - An open, quick-growing tree to 30 feet tall by 20 feet wide.
+Acacia stenophylla (Shoe-String Acacia) - An open, quick-growing evergreen (evergray) tree to 30 feet tall by 20 feet wide with maroon bark that ages to a gray-brown color.
 Very long narrow and slightly twisted, drooping leaves lightly clothe weeping branches.
 Small rounded creamy yellow flowers appear in late winter/spring followed by clusters of brown seed pods.
-New bark is maroon.
-A good tree that provides light shade in drought tolerant gardens.
-Hardy to about 20-25 degrees F. The description above is based on our research and observations of this plant growing in our nursery and in our own and other Santa Barbara gardens.
-We would appreciate hearing from anyone who has additional information or disagrees with what we have written.

 [MORE INFO]